binghe/HOL-Probability/custom/extreal_model2/README.md

-# Customized HOL-Probability with old definitions of extreal_add/sub
+# Customized HOL-Probability with special definitions of extreals

 ## Changed definitions